michelle-swissgrid-demo/org-health/README.md

 **The most general community health files are below:**
 - Issue and pull request templates and config.yml: Issue and pull request templates customize and standardize the information you'd like contributors to include when they open issues and pull requests in your repository.
 If an issue template sets a label, that label must be created in your .github repository and any repositories where the template will be used.
+- `README.md`: A README contains general descriptions of the repository, the purpose, and guides.
 - `CODE_OF_CONDUCT.md`: A CODE_OF_CONDUCT file defines standards for how to engage in a community.
 - `CONTRIBUTING.md`: A CONTRIBUTING file communicates how people should contribute to your project.
+- `SECURITY.md`: A SECURITY file gives instructions on how to report a security vulnerability in your project and description that hyperlinks the file.
+- `SUPPORT.md` (optional): A SUPPORT file lets people know about ways to get help with your project
+- `FUNDING.md` (optional): A FUNDING file displays a sponsor button in your repository to increase the visibility of funding options for your open source project.
-- `GOVERNANCE.md`: A GOVERNANCE file lets people know about how your proj`ect is governed.
+- `GOVERNANCE.md` (optional): A GOVERNANCE file lets people know about how your proj`ect is governed.
 For example, it might discuss project roles and how decisions are made.
-- `SECURITY.md`: A SECURITY file gives instructions on how to report a security vulnerability in your project and description that hyperlinks the file.
-- `SUPPORT.md`: A SUPPORT file lets people know about ways to get help with your project
-- `FUNDING.md`: A FUNDING file displays a sponsor button in your repository to increase the visibility of funding options for your open source project.
+- `LICENSE` (optional): license and terms for reuse.

 ## Demo
 > Demo: Create a demo respoitory with  these files and present it to us.